nico-aero/Detox/docs/Introduction.AndroidDevEnv.md

 ## Android SDK

 If you have Android Studio installed - as most of us do, then the SDK should be available for you somewhere on your machine<sup>*</sup>.
-However, for CI agents -- possibly running with no GUI, or if you simply Don’t want the somewhat bloated piece of software on your computer, it is possible to simply download the SDK and tool-set, purely.
+However, for CI agents -- possibly running with no GUI, or if you simply don’t want the somewhat bloated piece of software on your computer, it is possible to simply download the SDK and tool-set, purely.
 Both cases are covered in Google’s [Android guide about Android Studio](https://developer.android.com/studio/).
 For the pure-tools option, refer to the `Command line tools only` section at the bottom.

 For more help on setting the SDK up, [this guide might be helpful](https://www.androidcentral.com/installing-android-sdk-windows-mac-and-linux-tutorial).